 Strategically transforming the delivery of health care

 Many people passionate about improving the delivery of health care come together at North York General Hospital (NYGH).
-Our strategy for research and innovation is built around our Research Chairs.
+Our strategy for research and innovation is built around our Research Chairs, thinking beyond what we know to excel in applied community-based research.

 Research Chairs have the expertise and mandate to lead a concerted investigation in the key areas of health care delivery shown below.